Carved by Time: Exploring the Virgin River and Cross-Bedded Sandstone in Zion’s Narrows

 Form here is revealed through the fine snowfall dusting the evergreen boughs of this stand of pines, not enough to stop the wind for which is tract of the Cornell Thompson Research Farm is known.

-A few minutes after photographing the Stressed Mesquite I looked across the creek to the slope of volcanic rock fallen from the cliff of Black Top Mesa where clumps of dark yellow mark clusters of flowering Mexican Poppies.
+A few minutes after photographing this Stressed Mesquite I looked across the creek to the slope of volcanic rock fallen from the cliff of Black Top Mesa where clumps of dark yellow, in the following photograph of that cliff, mark clusters of flowering Mexican Poppies.

-Plentiful winter rains trigged a profusion of Mexican Poppies throughout the Superstition Wilderness.
+Plentiful winter rains of 2008 trigged a profusion of Mexican Poppies throughout the Superstition Wilderness.
 Here is a photograph captured after our expedition.

 Look carefully for a scattering of color, like gold dust, at the foot of the volcanic cliffs.
 That is spring blooms of Mexican Poppy (Eschscholtzia californica).
 This gold wonder is plentiful from the month of late February through April, varying with the rains.